ULHPC/ulhpc-docs/docs/connect/work.md

 Example Picture of TMUX
 ![tmux](./images/tmux.png)
-as you can see in the picture there are 3 panes and 3 windows in the session.
+as you can see in the picture there are 3 panes in the session.

 Default keybindings: